-Key Priorities Gov vernment Driven Private Sector Driven Responsibility Action Steps and KPIs Responsibility Action Steps and KPIs Prioritise infrastructure development Federal Ministry of Works and Housing Ramp up infrastructure development Buildpowergeneration,road networks, and transportation systems NESG Provide a platform for public- private collaboration for infrastructure development.
-Invest in Medium, Small and Micro Enterprises Federal Minister of Industry, Trade & Investment Enforce the Made in Nigeria Initiative NESG " Support with advocacy public awareness and the implementation of the Made in Nigeria Initiative " Assist with promoting the Made in Nigeria Initiative and its acceptance by the private sector.
-Central Bank of Nigeria Facilitate access to capital Organised Private Sector Provide an alternative source of capital for startups and MSMEs Promote Sustainable Manufacturing Practices Federal Minister of Industry, Trade & Investment Implement policies that promote eco-friendly practices across industries • Entrepreneurs Embrace sustainable manufacturing practices that align with global environmental, social, and governance (ESG) standards Invest in Technological Advancements 6.5 • Entrepreneurs Embrace cutting-edge technologies in manufacturing processes Review the existing Rail Master Plan , • Entrepreneurs Provide a platform for interaction between policymakers and industry players on the review and implementation of the Rail Master Plan Establish a One- Stop Shop for Public-Private Partnerships Federal Ministry of Works and Housing Establish a legal framework to empower the National Action Plan on PPPs (NAPC) NESG Provide a platform for collaboration between policymakers and industry players.
+Key Priorities Gov vernment Driven Private e Sector Driven Responsibility Action Steps and KPIs Responsibility Action Steps and KPIs Prioritise infrastructure development • Federal Ministry of Works and Housing Ramp up infrastructure development Buildpowergeneration,road networks, and transportation systems NESG Provide a platform for public- private collaboration for infrastructure development.
+Invest in Medium, Small and Micro Enterprises Federal Minister of Industry, Trade & Investment • Enforce the Made in Nigeria Initiative NESG " Support with advocacy public awareness and the implementation of the Made in Nigeria Initiative " Assist with promoting the Made in Nigeria Initiative and its acceptance by the private sector. • Central Bank of Nigeria • Facilitate access to capital • Organised Private Sector Provide an alternative source of capital for startups and MSMEs Promote Sustainable Manufacturing Practices Federal Minister of Industry, Trade & Investment Implement policies that promote eco-friendly practices across industries Entrepreneurs • Embrace sustainable manufacturing practices that align with global environmental, social, and governance (ESG) standards Invest in Technological Advancements Federal Ministry of Communications and Digital Economy Make consistent investments in technology and digitalisation and • Entrepreneurs Embrace cutting-edge technologies in manufacturing processes Review the existing • Federal Ministry of Rail Master Plan Works and Housing • Review and align the Rail Master Plan with the needs of the manufacturing and agriculture sectors • Entrepreneurs Provide a platform for interaction between policymakers and industry players on the review and implementation of the Rail Master Plan Stop Shop for Works and Housing err • Establish a legal framework to empower the National Action Plan on PPPs (NAPC) NESG Provide a platform for collaboration between policymakers and industry players.